“Originally we were interested in rammed earth and we didn’t really like the aesthetics of the straw bale houses we had seen,” Joel said.

 The Meadow’s home has a BAL 29 rating.
 The Victorian Government’s Department of Planning, Transport and Local Infrastructure requires a minimum 12.5 BAL rating for all new houses built in a designated bushfire prone area.

-Joel said a straw bale is dense enough to retard ignition from direct flames and that rendered straw bale homes have been built that have attracted the highest BAL 40 and FZ ratings (flame zone) ratings.
+Some rendered straw bale homes have been built that have attracted the highest BAL 40 and FZ ratings (flame zone) ratings Joel found.

-Joel said once he had found his straw bale supplier he made sure he “butchered” a few random bales to satisfy himself they were good quality with no flaws.
+Once Joel had found his straw bale supplier he made sure he “butchered” a few random bales to satisfy himself they were good quality with no flaws.

 Joel’s experiences have taught him how to assess the quality of a straw bale to make sure it did not have too much internal moisture and to do this he used his nose.